Importance of Preventive Care

 Don’t wait until it’s too late – not when your health is at stake.

 Preventive medical care can help you avoid certain health problems altogether as well as stop existing trouble in its tracks before it can cause permanent damage.
 You’re also more likely to get the timely medical care you need when you have regular checkups by a doctor you know and trust.
 This should be someone who is familiar with you and your medical history, and who is accessible and responsive when you have questions or concerns.
-Dr. Adam Possner at North Bethesda Primary Care is that kind of doctor.
+Dr. Adam Possner and Dr. Dina Zeki at North Bethesda Primary Care are that kind of doctor.

 Preventive Health Services